brandonbloom/terra-java/doc/guide.md

 ## Thread-Safety

 JNI Environments are _not thread safe_.
 Therefore, wrapper objects are also not thread safe.
 Since Lua and the Terra compiler are single threaded, the lack of thread safety is not an issue for the embedded JVM.
+For native extensions, care must be exercised with wrapper object environments.

 Using `J.acquire` to create a global reference will strip the environment from a wrapper object.
 The global reference can then be used safely on